-To send flowers in memory of James Carlton "Jim" Larrabee, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Carlton "Jim" Larrabee, please visit our Heartfelt Sympathies Store.

 The family will receive friends from 1:30 to 2:30 pm Saturday, February 1 at Mallard Creek Presbyterian Church.
 A funeral service will follow at 3 pm with Rev. Alison Messick-Watkins officiating.
 Burial with military honors will be held in the church cemetery.

 Jim was born in Towanda, PA on July 17, 1932 to the late Lillie and Benjamin Larrabee.
 He was also preceded in death by his beloved wife, Arlene M. Larrabee; sister, Bessie Marie Larrabee; brother, Richard Dale Larrabee and grandson, Benjamin Johnston McGuirt.